stoychevvasko/Telerik-Academy-Homeworks---2016-2017/Module 2/Unit Testing/README.md

 *Software testing can provide objective and independent information about the quality of software, as well as the risks of its failure to users.* - Cem Kaner, 2006

-System testing covers a completely integrated system of modules ti verify that the system meets its requirements.
+- **System testing** covers a completely integrated system of modules to verify that the system meets its requirements.
 It is an end-to-end type of testing.

-Integration testing works to expose defects in the interaction between integrated components of a given module.
+- **Integration testing** works to expose defects in the interaction between integrated components of a given module.

-Unit testing works to expose defects in a single component of a given module.
+- **Unit testing** works to expose defects in a *single component* of a given module.
 Unit tests focus on the single smallest unit of code.

 ## 02. Introduction to Unit Testing

-Use mocking in order to ensure that you're doing unit testing.
-Without mocking many unit tests become integration tests instead, so you end up testing the wrong things even with the best intentions.
-Use mocking.
+The *mocking* technique is used to ensure proper isolation of components so the test can truly be a unit test and not an integration test.
+Without mocking many unit tests become integration tests instead, due to exposure to additional failure points within multiple other dependencies.
+With proper mocking the test minimizes the possibility of side-effect interactions.

 - NUnit
 - MSTest/Visual Studio Team Test (VSTT) - integrated in Visual Studio - ***Microsoft.VisualStudio.QualityTools.UnitTestFramework.dll***

 Test all public classes/interfaces.
 Private functionality can remain untested as long as public members have sufficient testing code coverage.

-Ideally, all unit tests should pass before check-in into the source control repository.

 ***No test should depend upon another test - each unit test must be completely independent and isolated from other tests.***

-Dependency injection (*technique*) - inversion of control (*principle*) - use interfaces to isolate dependencies so we make sure to perform a unit test and not an integration test.
+Dependency injection (*technique*) - inversion of control (*principle*) - use interfaces to isolate dependencies for the purposes of independent unit testing